In this post

 Before the coronavirus pandemic, digital disruption and the automated workforce were already paving the way for digital natives to enter the professional landscape.
 Despite threatening job losses for those lacking digital literacy or whose jobs could be automated, it has opened up totally new avenues of work for tech-savvy people.

 Now, predictions of a post-pandemic workforce are cementing – and in many cases, expanding – the role technology will play in all industries.
-COVID-19 has accelerated a shift away from offline business models in almost every way: from e-commerce to tele-health services.
+COVID-19 has accelerated a shift away from offline business models in almost every way: from e-commerce to telehealth services.

-Gen Z are predicted to bring “an unprecedented level of technology skills to the workforce” according to a Deloitte Insights article.
+Gen Z is predicted to bring “an unprecedented level of technology skills to the workforce” according to a Deloitte Insights article.
 This is how young people will make their biggest impact in future jobs.
 Antonia Hock, global Head of the Ritz-Carlton Leadership Centre told CMO by Adobe: “Gen Z provides digital leaders yet another great opportunity to bring new work styles, creativity and fresh perspectives to the work in this arena.”

 Desirable Skillsets for Future Jobs